SUUKRAT-183/Academic-Research-Navigator/README.md

 Instead of forcing users to navigate through a traditional catalogue using exact keywords, the system provides a more intuitive research experience through **concept exploration, topic-based discovery, relevance-ranked results, resource previews, and direct catalogue access**.

+> ⚠️ **Prototype Data Status:** The current prototype uses a **6,398-record general book catalogue dataset** from `data/catalogue.json`.
+It is not yet populated with a dedicated academic-paper dataset.
+Concept discovery is currently based on **genre-oriented catalogue tags**, so some research-area searches may not produce meaningful concept matches until the production library dataset is integrated.

 <br>

 ## ✨ Overview